Labels

 Relaxation: Progressive muscle relaxation, Soothing imagery, Soothing breathing

-Compassion: Notice whats gone well to encourage and support, and offer compassion to any difficulties or struggles.
+Compassion: Notice what’s gone well to encourage and support and offer compassion to any difficulties or struggles.

 Social: Message a friend